darmarj/Polaris/docs/docker.md

 We have to start with Docker because it’s the most popular developer tool for working with containers.
 And for a lot of people, the name “Docker” itself is synonymous with the word “container”.

 Docker kick-started this whole revolution.
-Docker created a very ergonomic (nice-to-use) tool for working with containers – also called <backgrd class="rouge">docker</backgrd>.
+Docker created a very ergonomic (nice-to-use) tool for working with containers – also called<span class="rouge">docker</span>.

 ## Container in Docker
 [![Docker](Containerd-Runtime/Docker.png)](Containerd-Runtime/Docker.png "Docker")

-<backgrd class="rouge">docker</backgrd> is designed to be installed on a workstation or server and comes with a bunch of tools to make it easy to build and run containers as a developer, or DevOps person.
+<span class="rouge">docker</span> is designed to be installed on a workstation or server and comes with a bunch of tools to make it easy to build and run containers as a developer, or DevOps person.

-The <backgrd class="rouge">docker</backgrd> command line tool can build container images, pull them from registries, create, start and manage containers.
+The <span class="rouge">docker</span> command line tool can build container images, pull them from registries, create, start and manage containers.

-To make all of this happen, the experience you know as <backgrd class="rouge">docker</backgrd> is now comprised of these projects (there are others, but these are the main ones):
+To make all of this happen, the experience you know as <span class="rouge">docker</span> is now comprised of these projects (there are others, but these are the main ones):

 - docker-cli: This is the command-line utility that you interact with using docker ... commands.